Maykonn/codeigniter-predis/README.md

 # Redis for CodeIgniter

 ## Installation
+If you are using composer, type: `composer require maykonn/codeigniter-predis` or if not:

 1) Download the code as ZIP in `Clone or download` button
 2) Extract the downloaded zip into your `application/libraries/` directory
 3) Rename the extracted directory to `application/libraries/codeigniter-predis`